chidinmadominica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-execute permission to the group owner
+file hello in the working directory